 The vagina can shorten and narrow with age.
 The vaginal walls can become thinner and a little stiffer.
 Most of us will have less vaginal lubrication and it may take more time for the vagina to naturally lubricate itself.
 These changes could make certain types of sexual activity, such as vaginal penetration, painful or less desirable.
 Vaginal dryness can become a significant issue and cause pain and discomfort and using water or silicone-based lubricants can help make sex more comfortable.
 Using high quality condoms, ones that are thin, strong, and come in the right shape and size, can make a big difference.
+Perimenopause and Menopause

 Perimenopause means “around menopause” and refers to the natural transition to menopause, marking the end of the reproductive years.
 Perimenopause is also called the menopausal transition.

 Perimenopause starts at different ages for different people.
 Signs of approaching menopause, like menstrual irregularity or hot flashes, can start in our mid-forties but some people may notice signs as early as their thirties.

 The level of estrogen in our bodies goes up and down unevenly during perimenopause.
 Our menstrual cycles may lengthen or shorten and we may begin having menstrual cycles in which we don’t ovulate.
 The change in estrogen may also cause menopause-like symptoms such as hot flashes, sleep problems, mood disturbances, and vaginal dryness.
 Treatments are available to help ease these symptoms, so talk to your healthcare provider.
 After twelve consecutive months without a menstrual period, you have officially entered menopause!